-MATH 2 Ordinary Differential Equations 3 Units
+MATH 2 Ordinary Differential Equations 3 Units 54 lecture hours

-Prerequisite: Satisfactory completion of MATH 1B
+Prerequisite: Satisfactory completion of MATH 1B Transferable to CSU/UC C-ID MATH 240

 The course is an introduction to ordinary differential equations including both quantitative and qualitative methods as well as applications from a variety of disciplines.
 Introduces the theoretical aspects of differential equations, including establishing when solution(s) exist, and techniques for obtaining solutions, including, series solutions, Laplace transforms and linear systems.